Magnetawan

-Magnetawan is a township in the Almaguin Highlands region of the Parry Sound District in the Canadian province of Ontario, as well as the name of the primary population centre in the township.
+Magnetawan is a township in the Almaguin Highlands region of the Parry Sound District in the Canadian province of Ontario.

-The Township of Magnetawan was formed in 1998 through the amalgamation of the Township of Chapman and the Village of Magnetawan, along with the unincorporated geographic Townships of Croft and Spence.
+The Township of Magnetawan was formed on January 1, 1998, through the amalgamation of the former Township of Chapman and the former Village of Magnetawan, along with the unincorporated geographic township of Croft.
+On January 1, 2000, Magnetawan annexed additional unorganized areas.

 The word Magnetawan in the Algonquin language means "swiftly flowing river."